 Our product candidates may be associated with off-target editing or other serious adverse events, undesirable side effects or unexpected characteristics.
 Results of clinical trials could reveal severe or recurring side effects, toxicities or unexpected events, including death.
 Off-target cuts could lead to disruption of a gene or a genetic regulatory sequence at an unintended site in the DNA.
 In those instances where we also provide a segment of DNA, it is possible that following off-target cut events, such DNA could be integrated into the genome at an unintended site, potentially disrupting another important gene or genomic element.
 There may also be delayed adverse events following exposure to therapeutics made with genome editing technologies due to persistent biologic activity of the genetic material or other components of products used to carry the genetic material.
 In addition to serious adverse events or side effects.
 Any side effects may not be appropriately recognized or managed by the treating medical staff.
-We or our collaborators expect to have to train medical personnel using any product candidates we may develop to understand the side effect profiles for our clinical trials and upon any commercialization of such product candidates.
-Inadequate training in recognizing or managing the potential side effects of such product candidates could result in patient injury or death.
+We or our collaborators expect to have to educate medical personnel using any product candidates we may develop to understand the side effects of such product candidates could result in patient injury or death.